pennions/JET/README.md

 &nbsp;

 ## 6.3.
 Conditionals
 Conditionals contradict the principle of 'Logic Free'.
 However having conditional renderings is a must for it to be easy, as 'being easy' is the top priority it has been implemented.
-However implementation is in a bare minimum.
-The following conditions can be checked.
+Therefor the implementation is kept to a bare minimum.
+The following conditions can be checked:

 * if x is y
 * if x not y